Drkpulse/Piscine-42Porto/README.md

 ## Overview
 Repository with my work @ Piscine 42Porto

+> [!IMPORTANT]
+> Still under construction

 > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.
+> Below are some useful knowledge to keep you swimming :swimmer: :surfer:

 ### **Before Exams** <br />
 1- You should learn functions loops condition arrays and strings before exam 00 <br />